 The main interface of Weixin DevTools includes (from top to bottom and left to right): the menu bar, the toolbar, the simulator, the editor, and the debugger.

 # Menu Bar

 Check for Updates: Check for version updates

-Developer Forum: Go to developer forum
+Developer Forum: Go to the Developer Forum

-New Project: Quickly create a new project
+New Project: Quickly create a project

 Close Current Project: Close the current project and return to the project list page of the startup page